-Each county may submit 3 entries total from 50159, 50160, 50161, 50162; and 1 entry from 50164.
+Each county may submit 3 entries total from 50158, 50159, 50160, 50161, 50162.

 Exhibitors may bring computer equipment for demonstration purposes.
 Computers will not be furnished.
 Internet connections are not available for use by exhibitors.
 Any member found to be using computer software in a manner that infringes on copyright laws will be disqualified.